 It’s not uncommon for granite headstones to also include sculptures of various types of figures along the edges.

-Many granite headstones feature sculptures of angels.
+Many granite headstones feature sculptures or designs of angels.
 If religion plays an important role in your life, this type of headstone might appeal to you.

 4. Rose granite headstones